 Opting for an eco camping experience minimises your environmental footprint with campsites using yak or cow dung to fuel heaters, kerosene is used to cook meals and boil water, as well as utilizing rainwater tanks, composting and septic toilets and incinerators to burn paper and non-toxic plastic waste.

-World Expeditions trekkers enjoy exclusive use of private eco campsites located in secluded plots that offer a tranquil camping experience with exceptional views of the Himalaya.
+World Expeditions trekkers enjoy exclusive use of private Eco-Comfort Camps located in secluded plots that offer a tranquil camping experience with exceptional views of the Himalaya.
 It wins out on sustainability for a back to nature experience that doesn't spare on your comfort and supports local people and its Nepali mountain communities.

 With standing height tents, off-the-ground beds, clean mattresses and pillows, heated dining areas for meals and 'down time', and western-style toilets, there's plenty to love about choosing an eco camp experience over a tea house trek.